 Duolingo beta languages

-You’ll also notice that some of the languages are labelled as ‘beta’ languages.
+You’ll also notice that some of the languages are labeled as ‘beta’ languages.
 This means they are still in development, but are available to use.

-The Duolingo courses that are currently in beta are Hungarian, Haitian Creole, Klingon, Yiddish, Navajo, and Zulu.
+The Duolingo courses that are currently in beta are Klingon, Navajo and Yiddish.

 With a beta course, bugs and teething issues are to be expected as the guys at Duolingo apply the finishing touches.